storesafe/cordova-sqlite-storage/README.md

  - `Android`: new version by @marcucio, with improvements for batch transaction processing, testing seems OK
  - `test-www`: simple testing in `index.html` using qunit 1.5.0
- - `xtra-DroidGap-test`: old DroidGap version, no improvements for batch processing, simple version to test some fixes before adding to `Android` version (going away)

 ## Android